omni/token-bridge/README.md

 `SET signature-request:lastProcessedBlock 1234` | Set key to hold the string value.
 `GET signature-request:lastProcessedBlock` | Get the key value.
 `DEL signature-request:lastProcessedBlock` | Removes the specified key.
-`SMEMBERS deployed:bridges` | Get all bridges added using the mapper.
+`HGETALL deployed:bridges` | Get all bridges added using the mapper.
 `FLUSHALL` | Delete all the keys in all existing databases.
 `redis-cli ping`     | check if redis is running.
 `redis-server`       | start redis server.